Open-Sourced-Olaf/Olafs-Swim/README.md

 - Clone this repository `git clone https://github.com/Open-Sourced-Olaf/Olafs-Bird.git`
 - Now open your unity
-- Open the "Flappy Bird" Folder in the unity  `cd Olaf-Birds`
+- Open the "Flappy Bird" Folder in the unity  `cd Olafs-Bird`
 - :tada:, hit the play button in the scene view, you will able to run the game.

 ##### Deployed app : https://play.unity.com/p/webgl-builds-27387/edit